What is an Environmental Engineer?

-What Is an Environmental Engineer?
+What Is Environmental Engineering?

 Environmental engineering is the branch of engineering that focuses on protecting the environment by reducing waste and pollution.
 The field is also dedicated to improving environmental conditions through remediation.
-It deals with the design of technologies and processes that control pollution releases and clean up existing contamination.
+Environmental engineers design, plan, and implement measures to prevent, control, or remediate environmental hazards, working on projects ranging from waste treatment systems to site remediation and pollution control technology.

 What Does an Environmental Engineer Do?